TriplyDB/Documentation/docs/triply-db/index.md

   <dd>For each service there is a log available.
 The logs are behind the `text` button.
 The logs contain information </dd>

   <dt>Synchronize the service</dt>
-  <dd>A services can be outdated.
+  <dd>The services can be outdated.
 This happens when the data in the dataset does not corresponds with the data in the service.
 When this happens the service can be synchronized from here to make it up to date with the latest version of the data.</dd>

   <dt>Remove the service</dt>
   <dd>When a service is no longer necessary or there needs to be made some space on the instance a service can be removed from here.</dd>